Acry/Shade-it-/README.md

 `./shade_it 4dKfDV`
 Drag and Drop from Shadertoy.com.
 Drag and Drop json from assets/glsl/st/
-Stores json and screenshots in asstes folder.
+Stores json and screenshots in assets folder.

 Middle mouse button to switch shader.
 Press n to create new shader, will open in Editor